ch-stark/blog1506/acm/README2.md

 ## Deploying the Cluster Landing Zone

-The next set of instructions are intended to be executed by our SREs as they pertain to cluster provisioning and configuration.
-The starting point here is a hub cluster with no managed clusters in existence.
-The YAML files shown here should go into a policy set aligned to provisioning tasks as shown in the diagram.
+The following set of instructions are intended to be executed by the SREs as they pertain to cluster provisioning and configuration management.
+The YAML files shown here are intended to be applied using RHACM Policies which will be explained in more detail later.

-We start by defining an empty ManagedClusterSet that serves as a logical grouping for any clusters spawned from one or more cloud providers.
+We start by defining an empty ManagedClusterSet that serves as a logical grouping for any clusters created in a public or private cloud provider.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSet